Hankbet/FFC_Source_code/README.md

-# FFC: Feature Force Clustering
+# FFC: Feature Force-based Clustering

 This repository contains the implementation of the **FFC** (Feature Force Clustering) algorithm, introduced in the paper:
 **"FFC: Clustering via Identification of Edge Objects Based on Feature Force"**